-6. Plan to spend more time on the “basic knowledge” domains of the curriculum; e.g., Quant and Accounting.
+6. Plan to spend more time on the “basic knowledge” domains of the curriculum, e.g., Quant and Accounting.

-Besides taking up major swaths of real estate on the exam, they are also fundamental knowledge.
+Besides taking up significant swaths of real estate on the exam, they are also fundamental knowledge.
 Vocab from accounting, for example, permeates the Equity and Fixed Income curriculum, and Portfolio Management relies heavily on Quant calculations.
 The more familiar you are with those basic concepts and vocabulary, the easier it will be to master the stuff in the advanced curriculum.

 7. Don’t skip Ethics.

 You might let your anxiety about the “hardcore” sections of the exam persuade you to put your efforts elsewhere.
 You might think that this is the “softest” part of the exam because it relies most on reading interpretation, where you have always done well.
 Sure, you may have a leg up with your strengths in reading and reasoning, but you still have to know the Standards.
-So, don’t blow your chance to really ace this section by neglecting it, especially since it’s a significant part of your overall score.
+Don’t blow your chance to ace this section by neglecting it, especially since it’s a significant part of your overall score.

 8. Review some general exam-taking tips.